MCFpy/mcf/docs/source/getting_started.rst

     my_mcf.gen_dict["outpath"]

-We recommend you specify your preferred location for the output folder using the ``gen_outpath`` parameter of the class :py:class:`~mcf_functions.ModifiedCausalForest`.
+We recommend you specify your preferred location for the output folder using the ``gen_outpath`` parameter of the class :py:class:`~mcf_main.ModifiedCausalForest`.

 Output Folder Structure
 ------------------------